meganz/sdk/examples/java/README.md

     `--with-java-include-dir=/usr/lib/jvm/java-8-openjdk-amd64/include`

-2. Copy the library `libmegajava.so` into the `libs` folder in your project.
+2. Copy or symlink the library `libmegajava.so` into the `libs` folder in your project.

     ```
     mkdir examples/java/libs
     cp bindings/java/.libs/libmegajava.so examples/java/libs/
+    # Alternatively for linking:
+    ln -s ../../../bindings/java/.libs/libmegajava.so examples/java/libs/.
     ```

-3. Copy the Java classes into the `src` folder in your project.
+3. Copy or symlink the Java classes into the `src` folder in your project.

     ```
     cp -a bindings/java/nz/mega/sdk examples/java/src/nz/mega/
+    # Alternatively for linking:
+    ln -s ../../../../../bindings/java/nz/mega/sdk examples/java/src/nz/mega/.
     ```

 ## Prerequisites in Windows: